MirkMart/Lab_CompGeno/2025/04_GenomeAnnotation/README.md

 - provide RepeatModeler library.
 - protein2genome= from 0 to 1 #This change enable maker to use protein homology to infer prediction (needed since we are feeding the program with a known proteome)
 - decide number of CPUs to use
-- pred_stats from 0 to 1 #This enables the program to calculate phred score for each annotation.
+- phred_stats from 0 to 1 #This enables the program to calculate phred score for each annotation.
 - add minimum length of protein allowed to be added to the annotation (min_protein=50)
+- alternative_splice from 0 to 1
+- split_hit empty

 External evidence (proteomes):
-`/home/PERSONALE/mirko.martini3/01_2024/00_Data/02_annotation/Proteomes`
+`/home/PERSONALE/mirko.martini3/Lab_CompGeno/00_practice/00_data/02_Annotation`

 **To be known**: AED is a measure of annotation quality, indicating how well the predicted gene matches external evidence.
 It ranges from 0 (perfect match) to 1 (no match).